 - Rheagar (LVL6)

 - Dwayne (LVL6)

 - Alkaid (Lvl 5)

 Back in town, the party chooses to rest for a while before completing their final task for the Lady of the Lake.
 Unfortunately, Kass has food poisoning and is at the Three Shepherds for most of the session recovering.

-- Ciaran spends most of his time hanging out with Lorn, assisting the elf as he organized Duarf’s books and records.
+- Ciaran spends most of his time hanging out with Lorn, assisting the elf as he organized Duarph’s books and records.
 Lorn notices that the Neebs Fan Club has been purchasing a lot of land and reselling it, and quickly brushes it off.
-Duarf offers Lorn a position to help run the town, and gives Ciaran the job to sweep the floors (which was dirt) to Ciaran, who asked if he could have a job.
-While looking through Duarf’s contract book, Lorn notices that the Neebs Fan Club has been purchasing a lot of land and reselling it.
+Duarph offers Lorn a position to help run the town, and gives Ciaran the job to sweep the floors (which was dirt) to Ciaran, who asked if he could have a job.
+While looking through Duarph’s contract book, Lorn notices that the Neebs Fan Club has been purchasing a lot of land and reselling it.

 - Neebs spends most of his time around town helping the poor and giving to charity.
 He works as a carpenter and helps an elderly man build his library in town.
 In the meantime, he also starts to grow a beard (but how, he’s an elf!)